Guidelines on the use of generative AI

 Our guidelines can be summarised by the following principles:

-1. We will prioritise human creativity, curiosity and judgement.
+1. We prioritise human creativity, curiosity and judgement.

-2. Oxford’s reputation stands on the trustworthiness of our research and our communications.
-We will be transparent with each other and with our audiences about our use of AI and ensure that AI is not used to conceal or alter original intent or meaning.
+2. Oxford's reputation stands on the trustworthiness of our research and our communications.
+We are transparent with each other and with our audiences about our use of AI and ensure that AI is not used to conceal or alter original intent or meaning.

-3. As communications professionals, we are responsible for the content we produce.
-The use of any AI tool should therefore be seen as a supportive mechanism to create value and enable productivity, with the recognition that output from generative AI is susceptible to bias, mistakes and misinformation.
-Content should always be checked and edited appropriately.
+3. As communications professionals, we are responsible for the quality and accuracy of the content we produce.
+The use of any AI tool should therefore be seen as a supportive mechanism to create value and enable productivity, with the recognition that outputs from generative AI are susceptible to bias, mistakes and misinformation.
+All AI-assisted outputs must undergo a human review for factual accuracy, appropriate tone and ethical integrity before public release.

-In general, we use AI as a starting tool rather than a way to generate a final product; AI should never be ‘the author’ of anything we publish.
+In general, we may use AI as a supportive tool rather than a way to generate a final product; AI should never be ‘the author’ of anything we publish.

 We may use AI tools to help us: